Home » 5 Cockatiel Crest Positions (And What They Mean!)

-Also known as mohawks due to their resemblance to the distinctive hairstyle, the crest of a cockatiel is a grouping of semiplume feathers on the top of the head.
+A cockatiel’s crest (mohawk) is a grouping of semiplume feathers on the top of the head.

-A cockatiel can move its crest feathers at will, making them a reliable mood barometer, especially when paired with certain body language and verbalizations.
+A cockatiel can move its crest feathers, making it a reliable mood barometer, especially when paired with body language and vocalizations.
+The crest will usually be flat, half-raised, or fully raised.

 If the crest is flat and the cockatiel seems agitated, it’ll likely bite if approached.
 A flat crest curled upward denotes happiness, which will be reflected in singing, chirping, and other positive actions.

-A cockatiel is usually calm and content if its crest points directly upward.
-If the crest curls forward while upright, something has captured its attention, meaning it’s feeling cautious or curious.
+If its crest points directly upward, a cockatiel is usually calm and content.
+If the crest curls forward while upright, something has captured its attention, meaning it feels cautious or curious.

-It’s uncommon to see a cockatiel’s crest half-raised unless it’s feeling extremely tired.
-This is the crest position of a physically exhausted cockatiel preparing to sleep.
+It’s uncommon to see a cockatiel’s crest half-raised unless it’s exhausted and ready for sleep.

-Crests are primarily used for communication, especially among wild birds.
+Crests are primarily a means of communication, especially among wild birds.

-When another bird approaches a cockatiel in its natural habitat, the crest may rise and puff up.
-This is to make a cockatiel look larger and more intimidating to adversaries.
+When another cockatiel approaches it in the wild, the crest may rise and puff up.
+This is to make the cockatiel look larger and more intimidating to adversaries.

-In captivity, the crest becomes a key communication tool between a cockatiel and its owner.
+In captivity, the crest is an essential communication tool between a cockatiel and its caregiver.

-While assessing a cockatiel’s emotional state based entirely on the position of its mohawk isn’t always accurate, it’s an essential part of the bird’s body language.
+While assessing a cockatiel’s emotional state based entirely on the position of its mohawk isn’t 100% accurate, it’s an essential part of its body language.

-Common crest positions in cockatiels can have more than one meaning.
+Common crest positions in cockatiels sometimes have more than one meaning.

 As you bond with a cockatiel and spend more time together, you’ll understand the meaning of its body language.
 The position of the cockatiel’s mohawk plays a significant role in determining its mood.